httprunner/httprunner/docs/cmd/hrp_boom.md

       --master-bind-host string         Interfaces (hostname, ip) that hrp master should bind to.
 Only used when running with --master.
 Defaults to * (all available interfaces). (default "127.0.0.1")
       --master-bind-port int            Port that hrp master should bind to.
 Only used when running with --master.
 Defaults to 5557. (default 5557)
-      --master-host string              Host or IP address of hrp master for distributed load testing. (default "127.0.0.1") --master-port int                 The port to connect to that is used by the hrp master for distributed load testing. (default 5557)
+      --master-host string              Host or IP address of hrp master for distributed load testing. (default "127.0.0.1") --master-http-address string      Interfaces (ip:port) that hrp master should control by user.
+Only used when running with --master.
+Defaults to *:9771. (default ":9771")
+      --master-port int                 The port to connect to that is used by the hrp master for distributed load testing. (default 5557)
       --max-rps int                     Max RPS that boomer can generate, disabled by default.
       --mem-profile string              Enable memory profiling.